Music therapy

 But what if you can’t play an instrument?

-Don’t worry - you don’t need to.
-In a music therapy session, the focus is on improvising, so there are no set rules or pieces of music to practise.
+Don’t worry – you don’t need to.
+In a music therapy session, the focus is on improvising, so there are no set rules or pieces of music to practice.
 Sessions can include writing songs, making music CDs, singing, family work, memory making and simply listening to music.

 Who takes the session?